 Mental Health Should Be Your First Priority

-- Encourage employees to schedule time off.
+- Encourage employees to schedule time off

-- Make it known that ‘mental health’ days are available.
+- Make it known that mental health days are available

-Be Transparent with Your Team
+Be Transparent With Your Team

 Regardless of the platform, your discussions should be open and transparent about everybody’s mindset and the company’s status.
-Your honesty about where business stands will encourage your team to be honest with you.
+Your honesty about where the business stands will encourage your team to be honest with you.
 Once the staff is upfront about how they feel, it gives you a chance to step in and help.

 Not everybody has an easy time being that open during conversations.
-Consider getting employees to fill out confidential feedback surveys to get valuable information about their well-being.
+Consider getting employees to fill out confidential feedback surveys to get valuable information about their wellbeing.

 Keep Everything Positive

-Right now, more than ever, people require encouragement.
+Now more than ever, people need encouragement.